-Continuous Compliance with Emission Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 6) For each You must demonstrate continuous compliance by 6.
+Continuous Compliance with Emission Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 6) For each Complying with the requirement to You must demonstrate continu 6.
 Non-emergency 4SRB stationary RICE with a brake hp ≥5,000 located at a major source of HAP a.
-Reduce formaldehyde emissions Conducting semiannual performance tests for formaldehyde to demonstrate that the required formaldehyde percent reduction is achieved, or to demonstrate that the average reduction of emissions of THC determined from the performance test is equal to or greater than 30 percent. ^a 7.
+Reduce formaldehyde emissions Conducting semiannual performance tests for formaldehyde to demonstrate that the required formaldehyde percent reduction is achieved, or to demonstrate that the average reduction of emissions of THC determined from the performance test is equal to or greater than 30 percent. a 7.
 New or reconstructed non- emergency stationary RICE >500 hp located at a major source of HAP and new or reconstructed non-emergency 4SLB stationary RICE 250≤hp≤500 located at a major source of HAP a.
-Limit the concentration of formaldehyde in the stationary RICE exhaust and using oxidation catalyst or NSCR i.
-Conducting semiannual performance tests for formaldehyde to demonstrate that your emissions remain at or below the formaldehyde concentration limit1; and ii.
-Collecting the catalyst inlet temperature data according to §63.6625(b); and iii.
+Limit the concentration of formaldehyde in the stationary RICE exhaust and using oxidation i.
+Conducting semiannual performance tests for formaldehyde to demonstrate that your emissions remain at or below the formaldehyde concentration limit ; and catalyst or NSCR ii.
+Collecting the catalyst inlet temperature data according to \$63.6625(b); and iii.
 Reducing these data to 4-hour rolling averages; and iv.
 Maintaining the 4-hour rolling averages within the operating limitations for the catalyst inlet temperature; and v.
 Measuring the pressure drop across the catalyst once per month and demonstrating that the pressure drop across the catalyst is within the operating limitation established during the performance test.
-8. New or reconstructed non- emergency stationary RICE >500 hp located at a major source of HAP and new or reconstructed non-emergency 4SLB stationary RICE 250≤hp≤500 a.
-Limit the concentration of formaldehyde in the stationary RICE exhaust and not using oxidation i.
-Conducting semiannual performance tests for formaldehyde to demonstrate that your emissions remain at or below the formaldehyde concentration limit 1 ; and located at a major source of HAP catalyst or NSCR ii.
-Collecting the approved operating parameter (if any) data according to §63.6625(b); and iii.
+8. New or reconstructed non- emergency stationary RICE >500 hp located at a major source of HAP and new or reconstructed non-emergency 4SLB stationary RICE 250≤hp≤500 located at a major source of HAP a.
+Limit the concentration of formaldehyde in the stationary RICE exhaust and not using oxidation catalyst or NSCR i.
+Conducting semiannual performance tests for formaldehyde to demonstrate that your emissions remain at or below the formaldehyde concentration limit ; and ii.
+Collecting the approved operating parameter (if any) data according to \$63.6625(b); and iii.
 Reducing these data to 4-hour rolling averages; and iv.
 Maintaining the 4-hour rolling averages within the operating limitations for the operating parameters established during the performance test.